ni/nimi-python/docs/nidmm/attributes.rst

 .. py:attribute:: cache

-    Specifies whether to cache the value of attributes.
+    Specifies whether to cache the value of properties.
 When caching is enabled,  the instrument driver keeps track of the current instrument settings and  avoids sending redundant commands to the instrument.
 Thus, it significantly  increases execution speed.
-The instrument driver can choose always to cache  or to never cache particular attributes regardless of the setting of this  attribute.
-The default value is VI_TRUE (1).
-Use the :py:meth:`nidmm.Session._init_with_options`  function to override this value.
+The instrument driver can choose always to cache  or to never cache particular properties regardless of the setting of this  property.
+The default value is True (1).
+Use the :py:meth:`nidmm.Session._init_with_options`  method to override this value.

     The following table lists the characteristics of this property.